 - Removing buckthorn.

+Some of you offered specific ideas of your own: “Inventory and label trees.
+Treat the city as an arboretum, identify a designation for city champion trees.”
 Other times, ideas collided.
 One member is concerned about the poorly maintained bike trails in his neighborhood; another member seeks an end to the “incessant trail building.”

 One longtime member and volunteer referred to Fort Snelling as the “Indian concentration camp from the 1850s era” and suggested that Friends of the Parks and Trails, in concert with Indigenous-led groups, work “to educate our local population on the factual history of Native Americans in the Twin Cities.”